rsdoiel/mweave/IDEAS.md

 Some feature ideas:

++ Use the pound sign in a URL to indicate block order.
+This would allow code to be written out of sequence as well as allow literate text to wrap blocks of code going to the same file.
 + Embed a comment in the render code file(s) that indicate where they came from in the Markdown document
     - e.g. /\*mweave 2,14 myMardownFile.md \*/